CoFL: Continuous Flow Fields for Language-Conditioned Navigation: Related Work

 \subsection{Bird's-Eye View Perception for Robotic Navigation}

-BEV representations provide a metric, top-down workspace where geometric constraints and action execution can be expressed in a consistent coordinate frame.
-Compared to egocentric perspective views, BEV maps reduce scale ambiguity and make free space and obstacle geometry explicit, which is particularly convenient for downstream planning and control.
-Despite practical challenges in obtaining BEV, several settings and recent advances make it increasingly feasible: (i) In heterogeneous aerial--ground systems, an aerial teammate can provide top-down context to guide ground robots in cluttered or unknown environments~\cite{hsieh2007adaptive, hood2017bird, dang2020graph, queralta2020collaborative, ravichandran2025deploying, liu2025hierarchical}. (ii) In indoor settings, a calibrated overhead camera (or fixed infrastructure sensing) provides a lightweight way to build metric BEV maps for navigation and benchmarking. (iii) Alternatively, BEV can be constructed onboard from multi-view cameras via view transformation and lifting-based perception, enabling a robot-centric BEV interface without external viewpoints~\cite{philion2020lift, li2024bevformer}.
+BEV-aligned representations provide a metric, top-down workspace where geometric constraints and action execution can be expressed globally in a consistent coordinate frame.
+Compared to egocentric perspective views, BEV observations reduce scale ambiguity and make free space and obstacle geometry explicit, which is particularly convenient for downstream planning and control.
+Despite practical challenges in obtaining BEV images, several settings and recent advances make it increasingly feasible: (i) In heterogeneous aerial--ground systems, an aerial teammate can provide top-down context to guide ground robots in cluttered or unknown environments~\cite{hsieh2007adaptive, hood2017bird, dang2020graph, queralta2020collaborative, ravichandran2025deploying, liu2025hierarchical}. (ii) In indoor settings, a calibrated overhead camera (or fixed infrastructure sensing) provides a lightweight way to build metric BEV-aligned workspaces for robot navigation. (iii) Alternatively, BEV-aligned representations can be constructed onboard from multi-view cameras via view transformation and lifting-based perception, enabling robot-centric BEV-aligned workspaces without external viewpoints~\cite{philion2020lift, li2024bevformer}.

+In this work, we instantiate the BEV interface using setting (ii): calibrated top-down and high-oblique observations in experiments, which provide a controlled metric workspace for field-based policy learning.
+Its common coordinate frame allows a policy to be queried from many possible starts and enables dense supervision of local guidance over the same scene.